 The Company and audit and risk committee policy is to appoint external auditors who clearly demonstrate quality and independence.
 PricewaterhouseCoopers is the incumbent external auditor.
-It is PricewaterhouseCoopers policy to rotate audit engagement partners on listed companies at least every five years.
+It is PricewaterhouseCoopers policy to rotate audit engagement partners on listed companies at least every five years and in accordance with that policy a new audit engagement partner was introduced for the current financial year.

-An analysis of fees paid to the external auditors, including a breakdown of fees for non-audit services, is provided in the directors' report and in note 20 to the financial statements.
-It is the policy of the external auditors to provide an annual declaration of their independence to the audit and risk committee.
+An analysis of fees paid to the external auditors, including a breakdown of fees for non-audit services, is provided in the directors' report and in note 22 to the financial statements.
+It is the policy of the external auditors to provide an annual declaration of their independence to the audit committee.